Saint Louis Priory School: Extracurricular

-Priory also hosts a robotics club with Visitation Academy, the ViPrs, that often does well in the annual local FIRST Robotics Competition.
-In 2010, the team took second place at the St. Louis Regional competition and in 2011 the team was again successful placing third.
-In 2013, the team won the Rockwell Collins Innovation & Control Award for their creative use of an overlay on the robot's camera to enable the human controller to scope targets more easily.
-The team won the Excellence in Engineering award in 2015 and placed highly in the Kansas City and St. Louis Regional competition.

 The school is home to the Guild of Saint Columbkille, a medieval arts guild in which students can participate in stained glass, calligraphy, and heraldry.
 After demonstrating a certain level of proficiency, students may earn the title of "Master."

-Additionally, Priory hosts a student-led Sodality of Our Lady, a religious organization that fosters in its participants a closer personal and community relationship with the Blessed Virgin Mary.
+Additionally, Priory has a student-led Sodality of Our Lady, a religious organization that fosters in its participants a closer personal and community relationship with the Blessed Virgin Mary.
 The Priory Sodality is dedicated in particular to Our Lady of Walsingham.

-Priory serves as one of two St. Louis-area sites for AIM High, a program that offers an academic and personal enrichment program for motivated middle school students from high-risk environments.
-The program involves Priory faculty members, parents, and students.